daniel-vainsencher/haskell-multi-armed-bandits/writeup.md

 it has the possibility of inlining it to produce

-> (\a b -> a+2*b) x y z
+> (\a b -> a+2*b) x (y + 2)

+The cost of inlining is code size growth due to the duplication of the definition.
+The direct benefit is the removal of some overhead, in particular the expression can be immidiately beta reduced to

+> x+2*(y + 2)

-This brings the definition of the function close to a particular context in which it is called, which may enable some further
-simplifications: compile time arithmetic, removal of high-order programming over head etc.
+But most of the benefit of inlining is that it brings the definition of the function closer to a particular context in which it is called, which may enable some further optimization: compile time arithmetic, removal of high-order programming over head etc, strictness analysis etc. This motivates a view of inlining decisions as part of a process, rather than isolated decisions.

-Then the most natural way to pose inlining as a planning problems is the following:
+Then a natural way to pose inlining as a planning problems is the
+following:

 > runtimeInliningProblem :: BanditProblem IO Bool
 > runtimeInliningProblem = BanditProblem